nikerla/vc-content/pages/glossary/ecommerce-platforms.md

         </div>
     </div>
     <div class="text">
         <p>The developers have made a checklist of things to add to your website, making sure that you will not forget about anything before launching your own store.
 This includes logo, theme, design template, price, shipping, fees and other settings.
-Most of this stuff you can fill out using Big Cartel itself.
+Most of this stuff you can fill out using <a href="https://www.bigcartel.com/" rel="nofollow">Big Cartel</a> itself.
 The platform is intended for small stores, only allowing you to list up to 300 items maximum.
 However, it gives you as much freedom as enterprise solutions would.
 The plans’ pricing starts from free up to $9,99/ month for the Platinum one that includes all features for 25 products.</p>
     </div>
     <h2>Send Owl</h2>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            This is the platform that is best suited for creating an embedded store.
+            This is the <a href="https://www.sendowl.com/" rel="nofollow">platform</a> that is best suited for creating an embedded store.
 With it, you don’t have to build a full store but only add product pages.
 It offers you an easy way of selling your products without making a “real” e-commerce site.
 No switching required, you can vary with buttons and design.
         </div>
         <div class="col __col-30">
             <img alt="Top Ecommerce Platforms - Send Owl" src="assets/images/sendowl.jpg" />